dontliem1/bigborealis/src/index.md

 tiktok: https://tiktok.com/@bigborealis
 tickets: https://www.ticketmaster.de/artist/genius-immersive-experience-tickets/1111663
-description: The Genius Immersive Experience is a creative journey through the eyes of Leonardo da Vinci.
+description: The Genius Immersive Experience is a creative journey through the eyes of Leonardo da Vinci, today.
 It’s like nothing you’ve experienced ever before.
 features:
   features_title: Genius is not just another show
-  introduction: It’s a completely new, immersive and interactive art experience that
+  introduction: It’s a completely new immersive and interactive art experience that
     sets the tone for the next generation of shows.
   next_generation: "**Next-generation.** Just as Leonardo da Vinci was ahead of his
-    time, so too is this show — pushing the boundaries of visual content to astonishing effect.
+    time, so too is this show – pushing the boundaries of visual content to astonishing effect.
 Prepare to discover something truly original."
-  touch: "**Touchable & Playable.** What’s it like to be inside one of the brightest
+  touch: "**Touchable & Playable.** What’s it like inside one of the brightest minds
-    minds that ever existed?
+    that ever existed?
 Interact and feel the power of human creativity, the light-bulb moment of invention and the cognitive workings of a Genius."
-  edutainment: "**Edutainment.** Revisit Leonardo’s inventions and ideas within a
+  edutainment: "**Edutainment.**Revisit Leonardo’s inventions and ideas within a modern
-    modern framework.
+    framework.
 Find new meanings in them, reflect on your own talents and endeavours, and take a glimpse into the future."
-  music: "**Music Experience.** Take a moment to slow down, focus on the now and tune
+  music: "**Music Experience.**Take a moment to slow down, focus on the now and tune
     into your thoughts.
 Give yourself up to the frisson-inducing musical score and interactive visuals that accompany the show, within a 360-degree soundscape."
 concept: